Arctic Cat announces 2022 snowmobile lineup

 All 2022 Arctic Cat snowmobiles will be available for pre-order through the Snowmageddon sales event, which ends April 30.
 However, a limited number of models will also be made available in-season through eligible dealers without Snowmageddon program benefits.

-What exactly is your feedback about the announcement?
-Let us know in the comment section below!
+What's your feedback about the announcement?
+Let us know in the comment section!